syncfusion-content/wpf-docs/wpf/Scheduler/Resources.md

 # Resources

-The Scheduler allows you to define resources that can be assigned to appointments.
+The Scheduler allows to define resources that can be assigned to appointments.
 Resources let you associate additional information with your appointments.
 The schedule can group appointments based on the resources associated with them.
-Appointments will be grouped based on the resource associated with them only when both the [Resource](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule~Resource.html) and [ScheduleResourceTypeCollection](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule~ScheduleResourceTypeCollection.html) properties are set, and also when the Value set for a `Resource` matches with any types specified in the `ScheduleResourceTypeCollection` property.
+Appointments will be grouped based on the resource associated with them only when both the [Resource](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule~Resource.html) and [ScheduleResourceTypeCollection](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule~ScheduleResourceTypeCollection.html) properties are set, and also when the value set for a `Resource` matches with any types specified in the `ScheduleResourceTypeCollection` property.
-For example, you can create appointments for different doctors.
+For example, end user can create appointments for different doctors.

 {% tabs %}
 {% highlight xaml %}